Join the Academy

 How to Start Revising Your Novel

 We've got you covered!
-This post lays out how to organize and keep track of your revisions, with the tools you'll need and an overview of the Level Down Revision Method, so that you can get started revising with confidence!
+This post lays out how to organize and keep track of your revisions, with the tools you'll need and an overview of the Level Down Revision Method, so that you can get started revising your novel with confidence!

-Get organized
+Get organized before revising your novel

 There are three things you'll need to stay organized and keep track of your revisions: a revision list, a storyboard, and a story bible.